 - Epididymitis.
 The tubes surrounding the testicles store sperm before releasing it via ejaculation.
 These tubes can get inflamed after an injury or infection.
 This can lead to pain, swelling, and bruising.

 - Rupture.
 If an injury breaks through the layers of tissue around the testicle, it can cause damage to the testicle itself.
-This may lead the testicle to push through the surrounding tissue.
+This may lead the testicle to the surrounding tissue.
 This injury needs immediate treatment.

 - Torsion.
 The tube that surrounds the blood vessels that run into your scrotum, called the spermatic cord, can get twisted during an injury or simply without warning.
 This can cut off blood flow to your scrotum, resulting in bruising and discoloration.
 This injury needs immediate treatment.
 If left untreated, the affected testicle may need to be removed.